anthonykasza/hdc_experiments/README.md

       - then raise the x vector to the exponent indicating the column of the pixel
       - do the same for the y
       - bind the pixel value HV with the exponentialized x and y HVs
+- Fractional Power Encoding (FPE)
+  - discussed in Plate's original HR paper
+  - self-binding can be a method for encoding integers in VSAs where vectors are NOT their own inverse. so this wont work for ternary or binary VSA
+    1. pick a random basis vector. this represents 1.
+    2. bind it with itselg. this represents 2.
+    3. repeat n times to reach the integer n.
+  - consider a simple example where we only examine a single element of a vector, 6
+    - vector represents integer 1, vector element value: 6 (6)
+    - vector represents integer 2, vector element value: 36 (6 * 6)
+    - vector represents integer 3, vector element value: 216 (6 * 6 * 6)
+  - FPE takes this self-binding scheme one step further by introducing fractional self-binding. this permits the representation of real numbers, not just integers
+    - vector represents real 1.5, vector element value: 18 (6 * 6 * 1/2)
+    - vector represents real 1.33, vectot element value: 12 (6 * 6 * 1/3)
+  - what's neat is that FPE works for binding operators besides multiplication
 - Resonator Networks
   - aka Hopfield Network
   - similar to the result of gradient descent